oplS16projects/FP1/README.md

 ;(close-output-port port)
-;(close-input-port port) :closes the port - interestingly, these close-port functions are not in the racket ;doccumentation, I looked it up and found it in several scheme references, but it still works in racket.
+;(close-input-port port) :closes the port - interestingly, these close-port functions are not in the racket ;doccumentation, I looked it up and found them in several scheme references, but they still works in racket.
 ;I think the equivalent racket library function would be (tcp-close listener)

 ;read and write are not part of the tcp library but since we haven't gone over them I'll mention them